cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2dShaders/04_debug_ui/index.md

-In the previous chapter, you set up a `Material` class to handle various quality of life features for working with shaders in MonoGame.
-In this chapter, we will continue developing the shader workflow by adding a _debug user interface_ for each `Material`.
-The UI will allow you to read and write shader parameters at runtime without needing to restart the game.
+So far, any time we need to adjust a shader's parameter values, we need to edit C# code and recompile.
+It would be much faster to have a debug UI in the game itself that exposed all of the shader parameters as editable text fields and slider widgets.
+We can also use the sliders to change a shader's input parameter, and visualize the difference in realtime, which is a fantastic way to build intuition about our shader code.

+In this chapter, we will add a popular library called ImGui.NET to create a developer-facing debug UI for our materials.
+Let's get it set up.

 ## Adding a Debug UI Library

-A common approach to building debug UI's in games is to use an _Immediate Mode_ system.
+A common approach to building debug UIs in games is to use an _Immediate Mode_ system.
 An immediate mode UI redraws the entire UI from scratch every frame.
 Immediate mode UIs make developing developer-facing debug tools easy.
 A popular library is called `DearImGui`, which has a dotnet C# port called `ImGui.NET`.

 To add `ImGUI.NET`, add the following Nuget package reference to the _MonoGameLibrary_ project,
 ```xml